AbhinavGor/abhinavgor.github.io/_pages/about.md

 [Download CV.](/files/abhinav_cv.pdf){:target="_blank"}

+## News
+* Excited to announce that we will be presenting a [CausalBench tutorial](https://tutorial.causalbench.org) at KDD 2025 in Toronto, ON, on August 4, 2025.

 ## Education
 * **Master of Science** in Computer Science [Arizona State University](https://scai.engineering.asu.edu/), 2025 (expected)
 * **Bachelor of Technology** in Computer Science and Engineering, [Vellore Institute of Technology](https://vit.ac.in/), 2023